-ZOOM ZOOM are trademarks or registered trademarks of ZOOMtecnologia Ltda.
+ZOOM ZOOM industry, Hard'Server and ZOOM are trademarks or registered trademarks of ZOOMtecnologia Ltda.
 Other trademarks, product, service and company names mentioned are the property of thier respective owners

 In this document, "ZOOMtecnologia" is used to refer to "ZOOMtecnologia, Ltda." for concise description and easy understanding, which does not mean that "ZOOMtecnologia" may have any other meaning.
 Any "ZOOMtecnologia" mentioned or described hereof may not be understood as any meaning other than "ZOOMtecnologia, Ltda.", and ZOOMtecnologia, Ltda. shall not bear any liability resulting from the use of "ZOOMtecnologia".